 - Go back to the Genealogy compare window.

 - Make sure you select your main genealogy if you have more than one.
 It should appear in the top left corner.

-- Press the 'Ready' button corresponding to your main genealogy.
+- Press the 'Compare' button corresponding to your main genealogy.
 This will calculate the area-periods.

 Please note that the first time you calculate the area-periods of a genealogy, it might take a bit of time if locations have no geo-coordinates.
 Ancestris will look for them on the Geonames database.